AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Method

 \subsubsection{3D modal}

 \

-Video: The video modality can be considered as the stacking of images in the temporal dimension, i.e., $m_{video} \in R^{T* C* H* W}$.
-The significant characteristic of the video modality is its high redundancy in both temporal and spatial dimensions.
-To address this issue, the encoder for the video modality in AllSpark is based on TubeViT\cite{piergiovanni2023rethinking}, which performs sparse sampling on highly redundant data in both time and space to reduce redundancy.
-The features obtained from sparse sampling are subsequently fed into a 6-layer transformer encoder for further feature extraction.
-The process can be formalized as $f\left(m_{video}\right)={Enc}_6\left({Sparse}(m_{video})\right)$.

-PointClouds: PointClouds are typically composed of three-dimensional coordinates and feature values $m_{PointCloud}\in R^{K*\left(d+3\right)}$, where K represents the number of three-dimensional points and d\ represents the dimensionality of the point cloud features, reflecting information such as the spatial position, shape, colour, and texture of objects.
+Point Cloud: A point cloud is typically composed of three-dimensional coordinates and feature values $m_{PointCloud}\in R^{K*\left(d+3\right)}$, where K represents the number of three-dimensional points and d\ represents the dimensionality of the point cloud features, reflecting information such as the spatial position, shape, colour, and texture of objects.
 The encoder for the point cloud modality inherits the design from PointBERT\cite{yu2022point}: first, point cloud data are grouped and encoded to unify the number of points simultaneously inputted.
 This step can be represented as $PointGroup=Grouper\left(m_{PointCloud}\right) \in R^{G*N*3}$, where $G$ represents the number of groups and $N$ represents the number of points in each group.
 Next, the grouped results are input into a one-dimensional convolutional layer to extract feature vectors for each group:$f_{Group}=Conv1d\left(PointGroup\right)\in R^{G*d}$.
 Finally, the feature vectors for each group are input into a standard 12-layer transformer encoder to extract their global features.
 The entire process can be formalized as $f\left(m_{PointCloud}\right)=Enc_{12}\left(Conv1d(Grouper(m_{PointCloud}))\right)$.